 How much can you potentially make owning a funeral home?

-Funeral homes tend to have high operating expenses because of facilities and staff, however revenues and profits have been on a decline.
-As more people choose cremation over traditional burial and online sales of caskets and urns increase, funeral homes are having to find creative ways to remain profitable.
+Funeral homes tend to have high operating expenses because of facilities and staff; however, revenues and profits have been on a decline.
+As more people choose cremation over traditional burial and online sales of caskets and urns increase, funeral homes have to find creative ways to remain profitable.